- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 In general, the relief of the Eastern Carpathians, where Bieszczady lies is structural.
 This relief is controlled mainly by the difference of the resistance rock series to weathering and erosion.
 The pattern of mountain crests consists of a long parallel ridge, linked with low passes (Bąk, Haczewski, Kukulak, 2007).
 From Plishka we can see a few extended mountain ridges in orientation from southeast to northwest, especially in the case of Wetlińska and Caryńska Polonynas.

 These ridges are dissected by deep gorge valleys, perpendicular to the main structural orientation.
-The nearest one is Wołosaty valley, which lies between Szeroki Wierch and Polonyna Caryńska range.
+The nearest one is Wołosaty valley, which lies between Szeroki Wierch and Polonyna Caryńska ranges.
 Its presence is expressed in the general landscape, where Połonina Caryńska looks distinctively further than the closer crest community (Pic.
 50).

-Many slopes have been modeled by landslips, which are popular in flysh structures, which I wrote before.
-These landslides strongly transformed mountains landscape both in large-scale and local-scale landscape elements.
+Many slopes have been modeled by landslips, which are popular in flysh structures, which I wrote about before.
+These landslides strongly transformed the mountains landscape both in large-scale and local-scale landscape elements.
 The most remarkable landslide, which can be easily seen from Plishka is located underneath the Halicz summit.
 This landslide looks interesting because of the shape of the bed (Pic.
 52).

 Sometimes these mountains are criss-crossed by trenches.
 Quite often another form like scouring or talus caves can be also spotted.
-The most representative next to the landslips are sandstone protrusions, slid rocky massifs and screes (Pic.
+The most representative next to the landslips are sandstone protrusions, slid rocky massifs, and screes (Pic.
 53).